cacophony-wj/licentia_black/README.md

 **Do Not Use Any Part of This List in a Protected Folder**

-This includes `Program Files,` `Downloads`, `Documents`, the `Desktop` or any other folders that _Windows_ considers "Protected" (essential to the operating system).
+This includes `Program Files,` `Program Files (x86)`, `Downloads`, `Documents`, the `Desktop` or any other folders that _Windows_ considers "Protected" (essential to the operating system).
 If the _Wabbajack_ folder, the _Skyrim Special Edition_ folder, the _Steam_ folder, the modlist folder or the downloads folder are in any of these directories, the modlist will not function properly.
 Relocate offending folders to a non-Protected location such as the root directory of one of your drives.
 (D:\ for example.)

 **Do Not Use Any Protected Folders inside of OneDrive**